|

 IS INFECTION LIMITED TO CATS?

 Yes.
 Dogs and humans cannot get sick from feline coronavirus.
-The feline enteric coronavirus is not involved in SARS (severe acute respiratory syndrome) nor Covid-19 though both forms of SARS are caused by coronaviruses.
+The feline enteric coronavirus is not involved in SARS (severe acute respiratory syndrome) nor Covid-19 though both human infections are caused by coronaviruses.

 We still include the following external links for further information: